VandhanaLude/aws-elastic-beanstalk-express-js-sample/README.md

 The following `Jenkinsfile` is used to define a CI/CD pipeline for the Node.js sample app that builds, scans for vulnerabilities, and deploys to AWS Elastic Beanstalk.

 ### Pipeline Overview

 The Jenkinsfile defines the following stages:

--- **Install Dependencies:**
+- **Install Dependencies:**
-Installs the necessary Node.js dependencies using npm install --save.
+  - Installs the necessary Node.js dependencies using `npm install --save`.
-Verifies that dependencies are successfully installed.
+  - Verifies that dependencies are successfully installed.

--- **Build Docker Image:**
+- **Build Docker Image:**
-Builds a Docker image for the Node.js application with the latest tag.
+  - Builds a Docker image for the Node.js application with the `latest` tag.
-The image is created from the Dockerfile present in the root of the project.
+  - The image is created from the Dockerfile present in the root of the project.

--- **Snyk Security Scan:**
+- **Snyk Security Scan:**
-Runs a Snyk scan to detect security vulnerabilities in the project dependencies.
+  - Runs a Snyk scan to detect security vulnerabilities in the project dependencies.
-If any vulnerabilities are found, the issues are printed in the Jenkins console log, categorized by severity.
+  - If any vulnerabilities are found, the issues are printed in the Jenkins console log, categorized by severity.

--- **Run Docker Container:**
+- **Run Docker Container:**
-Checks if a Docker container named my-node-app is already running.
+  - Checks if a Docker container named `my-node-app` is already running.
-If the container exists but is stopped, it will be started.
+  - If the container exists but is stopped, it will be started.
-If the container doesn’t exist, a new one will be created and started, exposing port 3000.
+  - If the container doesn’t exist, a new one will be created and started, exposing port 3000.

--- **Post-Pipeline Actions:**
+- **Post-Pipeline Actions:**
-On success, the pipeline logs a success message.
+  - On success, the pipeline logs a success message.
-On failure, it logs failure details and prints a list of Docker containers and images for debugging purposes.
+  - On failure, it logs failure details and prints a list of Docker containers and images for debugging purposes.

 ### Steps to Set Up and Run the Pipeline
 Jenkins Setup: